Wabanaki-Thoreau Canoe Trail

 We are experienced teachers and will help you master the art of canoeing by teaching paddle strokes and poling techniques.
 You will learn how to set up a warm dry camp, and if you want, how to cook and bake over an open fire.
 All our food is natural or organic, and we source much of our food locally.
 Natural history, wildlife viewing, and fishing will be covered as your interests warrant.

 You are in safe hands with Mahoosuc Guide Service.
-With more than 40 years guiding experience from Maine and Quebec to the Yukon and Alaska, we have an excellent safety record.
+With more than 40 years guiding experience from Maine and Quebec to the Yukon Territory and Alaska, we have an excellent safety record.
 We are certified in Wilderness First Aid and Wilderness First Responders.
 We carry a satellite phone for emergency communication!

 Meet at the Black Bear Inn in Orono, Maine, at 7:30 a.m. for breakfast.
 Look at map together and pack up gear for the trip.
 Depart around 9 a.m.
 Drive to put in on Lobster Stream.
 Lesson about paddling strokes, loading canoes, and traveling as a group.
 Paddle to campsite on Lobster Lake.